MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-admin-cli-launch.md

 1. Launch a DOS command line, powershell window, or terminal window with administrator privileges.

 1. Call the help function to verify that Administration CLI is working properly.
-At the commmand prompt, enter:
+At the command prompt, enter:
    ```azurecli
    # With elevated privileges, run the following commands.
    az ml admin --help